apollographql/apollo-server/docs/source/migration.md

-    The `SubscriptionServer` (which we'll initiate in a later step) doesn't accept `typeDefs` and `resolvers` directly; it instead only accepts an executable `GraphQLSchema` as `schema`.
-So we need to make one of those.
+    The `SubscriptionServer` (which we'll initiate in a later step) doesn't accept `typeDefs` and `resolvers` directly; it instead only accepts an executable `GraphQLSchema` as `schema`, so we need to make one of those.
     We can then pass the same object to `new ApolloServer` instead of `typeDefs` and `resolvers` so it's clear that the same schema is being used in both places.